twaclaw/pi-cluster/README.md

 </p>

 There are some practical reasons motivating this exercise;
-however, the main one is just for fun...
+however, the main reason is just for fun...
 Why not?

 <!-- <div style="float: right">
 <img src="./images/cluster.jpg"  height="250">